What is a Powered Industrial Truck (PIT)?

 A PIT Vehicle is defined by CAL-OSHA as any mobile power-propelled truck or cart (LPG, gas, or electric powered) used to carry, push, pull, lift, stack or tier materials.
-Examples include personal burden carriers, utility carts, golf carts, forklifts, pallet jacks, etc.
+Examples include Fork Lifts, Scissor Lifts and Boom Lifts.

 What do I have to do to obtain and or renew a PIT Operator Permit?

-PIT Operator Permits are only issued to CUSD employees or Volunteers who have successfully completed both classroom/online instruction and Behind-the-Wheel training.
-For step-by-step instructions download a PDF version.
+PIT Operator Permits are only issued to CUSD employees who have successfully completed both classroom/online instruction and Behind-the-Wheel training.
+If you operate a PIT vehicle and require training please contact the Risk Management Office at 327-9124.

 Do minor PIT accidents have to be reported?